Patients Association warns hospitals 'lack basic care'

 "If she were here today she would have been hollering from the roof tops about it," said Claire Rayner's son Jay.

-"Any health system is only as good as its failings, and those detailed in these pages are truly dismal."'No excuse'
+"Any health system is only as good as its failings, and those detailed in these pages are truly dismal."

 The Royal College of Nursing said there was no excuse for poor care.